-These days it seems like people are trying to save money wherever they can and car insurance discounts can certainly help with that quest.
-There are quite a few ways you can get discounts on your insurance premiums.
-Look into these ten different auto insurance discounts to see if you qualify - and don't forget to claim them if you do!
+These days, it seems like people are trying to save money wherever they can, and discounts on car insurance can certainly help with that quest.
+There are plenty of ways to get some money-saving discounts on your car insurance, and we're going to lay out the 10 most common ones for you.

-Certain clubs and organizations have worked out deals with various insurance companies to provide discounts to their members.
+Certain clubs and organizations, like auto clubs and credit unions, have worked out deals with various insurance companies to provide discounts to their members.
 In fact, some of these discounts can apply not only to your auto insurance, but also to your other types of insurance coverage.
-Not every club or organization has these types of deals in place and not every insurance company honors them.
-Generally it's a good idea to check with all the organizations to which you belong and find out what discounts (if any) they have arranged and with what companies.
+Not every club or organization has these types of deals in place and not every insurance company honors them, so it's a good idea to check with all the organizations you are a member of and find out what discounts (if any) they have arranged and with what companies.

-Buying a car with safety or security equipment can bring discounts on your auto insurance.
-Even having some of those types of items installed after-market can often save you money.
+Buying a car with safety or security equipment like automatic braking or a passive alarm system can bring discounts on your auto insurance.
+Even having some of those types of items installed aftermarket can often save you money.
 A lot depends on the type of equipment and the insurance company, but it is a discount worth pursuing.

-This one sounds pretty obvious, a discount for being a good driver.
-The thing is, not all companies offer this.
-Some of them just figure the numbers into their base quotes—you get the best rate if you have no violations and then violations make your rate higher.
-Even what qualifies you for a "Good Driver Discount" can vary from insurance provider to insurance provider - and sometimes there are factors other than your driving record applied (location where you live, where your car is parked most of the time, etc.) This is definitely another discount that is different with each company that offers it.
-Still, you could save as much as twenty percent if you qualify—so it's definitely worth the time to explore it.
+This one sounds pretty obvious: a discount for being a good driver.
+Interestingly enough, not all companies offer this as some of them just figure the numbers into their base quotes—you get the best rate if you have no violations and then violations make your rate higher.
+Even what qualifies you for a "Good Driver Discount" can vary between providers and sometimes there are factors other than your driving record that com into play like location, where you park your car, etc. This is another discount that can vary greatly between companies, but you could save as much as 20 percent if you qualify—so it's definitely worth the time to explore it.

-Many people have cut down on driving in recent years.
-If you are one of them it might make you eligible for low mileage discounts.
-The idea behind a low mileage discount is that the less you drive the less chance you have of getting into an accident and causing the insurance company money.
-While not every company offers these, with the ones that do you might be able to save as much as ten to fifteen percent off your insurance premium.
-If you've recently changed jobs and your daily commute is shorter than it was before, make sure to contact your car insurance agent to see if your reduced estimated weekly mileage makes you eligible for a discount.
+Many people have cut down on driving in recent years and if you are one of them, it might make you eligible for low-mileage discounts.
+The idea behind a low-mileage discount is that the less you drive, the less chance you have of getting into an accident and costing the insurance company money.
+While not every company offers these, the ones that do you might be able to save as much as 10 to 15 percent off your insurance premium.
+If you've recently changed jobs and your daily commute is shorter than it was before, make sure to contact your insurance agent to see if your reduced weekly mileage makes you eligible for a discount.

-Anyone who has been in the military knows that military discounts abound.
-You can find them in all lines of business - not just insurance.
+Anyone who has been in the military knows that military discounts can be quite beneficial.
+You can find them in all lines of business, not just insurance.
 Many auto insurance companies provide discounts for current and former members of the military and their families.
-Who qualifies can vary from company to company - in general current members of the military are always eligible for this discount.
+Who qualifies can vary from company to company, but in general, current members of the military are always eligible for this discount.
 Of course, that applies only to companies that offer a Military Discount and not all of them do.
 The amount will be different with different companies, too.

-Remember that most of these discounts are cumulative.
-So, if you've got a lot of them you might really be able to save.
+Remember, most of these discounts are cumulative, so if you've got several of them, you might really be able to save.
 Even if you are only eligible for one or two, though, be sure to claim them.
 That way you won't be paying more than you really need to for your auto insurance coverage.